 When you understand that there are people waiting for you to write that book, or sing that song or create that business and that God can use it in

-Use scripture to encourage
+face your fears by Using scripture to encourage

 The truth is the journey won’t be easy.
 There will be times when you will feel like a complete failure, like you’re in a constant battle and getting absolutely nowhere.